+Class Participation

-Class Participation Team Exercises & Case Analyses Term Project:
+Team Exercises & Case Analyses

-5 Project proposal 5%

 Project plan 10%

 Project presentation 10%

-25%

-Final Exam 45%
+20%

+40%

-Total 100%
+100%

+s & Case Analyses Project plan S & Case Analyses Project plan 10%

 Class Participation:

 Your class participation will be based primarily on the quality of your participation in class and team activities.
 This will include the quality of your questions and your contributions to the class discussion, as well as the quality of your individual contributions to the team project.